-Mara Impressions I
+Mara Impressions I, Kenya, 2012.

 I made this in the Maasai Mara, still under the spell of my friend Wendy’s expressionist / abstract work.
 What struck me most about her work is the effect of motion and light to create new lines, almost brush strokes, through the use of longer exposures and intentional movement.
 Below you can see a close-up of those brush-like lines, points of light shining through leaves in the trees becoming parabolic arcs, and harder lines, like the trunk of the acacias, gaining a softer ghosting.
 I’ve long wanted to gain, in my photographs, the feeling and mood present in the paintings of Canadian expressionists that worked as the so-called Group of Seven.
 These latest efforts, including my Gobi Impressions series from Mongolia are the result of that ongoing desire and experimentation.

 Want to look at this even bigger?
 Feel free to download the desktop wallpaper HERE.
 Want to see this tree in person?
 Join us on the Maasai Mara this January.
 Details HERE.

 Thats really lovely pictures!
 I like them very much.
 Some days ago I try to use this (??) technique for own pictures in a wood, a little bit later I see your image and I know I have al lot of work to do (but thats ok, I’m not a professional) ;).
 Thank you for sharing your work and I hope I didn’t make to much mistakes by typing english.